Vizio TV Blinking Power Light: Fix in Minutes

 4. And set CEC Funtion to disable.

-5. Confirm Your Vizio Remote is Working
+4. Confirm Your Vizio Remote is Working

-If the power light is blinking, this means that your TV is receiving power, but there is a chance that its not responding to you because your remote isn’t working.
+If the power light is blinking, this means that your TV is receiving power, but there is a chance that it’s not responding to you because your remote isn’t working.

 tv remote not working

-If you are using an IR remote, then confirm that you have a good line of site to your TV.
+If you are using an IR remote, then confirm that you have a good line of sight to your TV.

 If you are using an RF remote, confirm that it is connected to the same local network as your TV.